 At least one network connection will be active in each occupiable room in the CEE space inventory.
 In facilities with switched networks, the department will provide ethernet switches and cables as required.
 Additional connections can be made active upon request.
 Requestors will be responsible for CNS charges for such activation.

 Users who connect to the network will be assigned a network address dynamically using DHCP.
 For a computer to be assigned an address, the user must first register the ethernet address of their computer with the campus DHCP service.
 The registration procedure is documented in the department Computing FAQ.

-Departmental buildings have AirBears2 wireless network coverage in most locations.
-The establishment of additional wireless networks by users is permitted only if a wireless router if the user complies with CNS regulations on wireless networks.
+Departmental buildings have wireless network coverage in most locations.
+The establishment of additional wireless networks by users is not permitted.

 Users are responsible for installing security updates and maintaining up-to-date anti-virus and firewall software.
-If CNS believes a computer is compromised, they will notify the computer's registrant.
-It is the registrant's responsibility to reply to the CNS notice and take the necessary steps to address the compromise.
-If a security vulnerability or compromise is not corrected, the network connection for the infected computer may be disabled by CNS.
+If ISO believes a computer is compromised, they will notify the computer's registrant.
+It is the registrant's responsibility to reply to the ISO notice and take the necessary steps to address the compromise.
+If a security vulnerability or compromise is not corrected, the network connection for the infected computer may be disabled by ISO.